WoodyWoodster/stratus/README.md

 # stratus

-Stratus simplifies serverless app development on AWS.
+Stratus is a CLI tool that helps simplify serverless app development on AWS.

+### Features